No-Budget-Science/No-Budget-Science.github.io/en.md

 Since 2019, we've been organizing [hack weeks](https://www.pnas.org/content/115/36/8872) around themes in metascience - science to understand science and make it better.

-The first edition was in Rio de Janeiro, in 2019, with activities located at the [D'Or Institute](https://www.rededorsaoluiz.com.br/instituto/idor) and the Federal University of Rio de Janeiro.
+The [first edition](https://www.reprodutibilidade.bio.br/hack-week-2019) was in Rio de Janeiro, in 2019, with activities located at the [D'Or Institute](https://www.rededorsaoluiz.com.br/instituto/idor) and the Federal University of Rio de Janeiro.
 We received suppor from graduate programs in the University and from [Serrapilheira Institute](https://serrapilheira.org/).
 For one week, eighteen participants from across the country, from undergrads to postdocs, developed their project ideas.
 You can watch the talks (in Portuguese) [on YouTube](https://www.youtube.com/playlist?list=PLfID5M8U8w5vmaLJmWgl42xW0tfWWJW9-).

 The second edition was done remotely, in 2020, again in partnership with the Serrapilheira Institute.
 This time, 25 participants joined us for the event.
 Most [talks and presentations](https://www.youtube.com/playlist?list=PL8cs9ve1MnDVUWxiAloiwdfki2k_Eauix), as well as our [pre-Hack Week roundtables](https://www.youtube.com/playlist?list=PL8cs9ve1MnDWoH5jIGAc9WsQtgGAI1WC_) are available [in our YouTube channel](https://www.youtube.com/channel/UCZdTWlmSp9eSCgXKtCyRiyA).
 The event was covered by [Revista FAPESP (Portuguese)](https://revistapesquisa.fapesp.br/um-notebook-na-mao-um-projeto-na-cabeca/), where you can see more details about the project.
 Data and presentations from the projects are also available at [Open Science Framework](https://osf.io/s8bmp/).

 The [third edition](https://www.reprodutibilidade.bio.br/hack-week-2021) was also done remotely, in 2021, and consolidade the partnership with Serrapilheira.
 The pre-Hack Week talks are once more [available online](https://www.youtube.com/watch?v=zqSzu3yn4YA&list=PL8cs9ve1MnDXQOXxclU-qj-ocI5wfvoo6) alongside the final presentation of the projects ([here](https://www.youtube.com/watch?v=6SL8x4cW5tk&list=PL8cs9ve1MnDVGq4vH0IM8D5p_yc2qq5Zu)).
 Moreover, in 2021 a small call for proposals made a total of R$ 23.000 available to support a few groups in the continuation of their projects.
+Materials produced by the groups are available at [OSF](https://osf.io/7su8g/).

+Our [Fourth edition](https://www.reprodutibilidade.bio.br/hack-week-2022) returned to the presential format, and occurred in 2022 in the Praia Vermelha Campus from the Federal University of Rio de Janeiro, with funding from the Serrapilheira Institute.
+Talks are available [online](https://www.youtube.com/watch?v=cbDbO-CFLm4&list=PL8cs9ve1MnDWtFtvxoUlkX0ExEu4IcGgC&ab_channel=No-BudgetScience) as well as final presentations ([here](https://www.youtube.com/watch?v=nzYdeHZHVTQ&list=PL8cs9ve1MnDWtFtvxoUlkX0ExEu4IcGgC&index=10&ab_channel=No-BudgetScience)) and OSF material [here](https://osf.io/dc2s3/).

+In 2023, we are organizing an online [event](no-budget-science-hack-week-2023), with remote and assyncronous work, with the focus of developing projects in the theme of the academic career.
+We once again are supported by the Serrapilheira Instutute for funding small project costs.
+Check out the event website for more information!

 For the remote edition, we also developed a [remote work guide for Brazilian scientists (Portuguese)](trabalho-remoto.html).

 ### Team